 Next Game: we will be hosting the Tri-City Gems for an exhibition game to benefit Voices of Indiana at the Lawrenceburg Conservancy Field #5 on October 3rd at 3pm.
 The kids from Young Voices will sing the national anthem.

 Just the facts:

 We are a new team in the Cincinnati Legends Division of the Miami Valley Roy Hobbs League.

-Who: Legends Division is for players who are age 50 or over before 12/31/2021 and interested in playing baseball.
-We have 15 committed players as of February 15, 2021.
-We are still looking for a few more who can play on weeknights.
+Who: Legends Division is for players who are age 50 or over.
+The 2021 season is over, but we will be practicing and recruiting for the 2022 season.
 Click here to contact me if you are interested.

-When: Practices have begun but its not quite too late to join, the roster will be finalized very soon.
-The season runs about 15 games between late April and mid September, usually on Wednesday or Thursday nights and Sunday afternoons.
+When: The season runs about 15 games between late April and mid September, usually on Wednesday or Thursday nights and Sunday afternoons.

 Where: Games are played on various full sized fields around the greater Cincinnati and Dayton Areas.
 Outdoor practices will be at the Lawrenceburg Conservancy Field which is Here.
-Indoor practices at MVP Indoor Sports in West Harrison or at The Train Station in Sunman, Indiana.
+Indoor practices at The Train Station in Sunman, Indiana.

 Why: A thousand reasons, but mostly baseball is too much fun to be left to pros and kids. (like those 30s league guys)

 Just the FAQs:

 No. Real Baseball, hard ball, overhand pitching, lead-offs,